TransferWise Review - Exchange Rates & Fees Calculator and Monito's score

 The points above are added to calculate the "Customer satisfaction" score of TransferWise, who scores 9.3 points on a maximum of 10 points.

 TransferWise has excellent customer reviews on Trustpilot.
-Nearly 90% of the feedback rating the company 5 stars.
+Nearly 90% of the feedback rating the company 5 stars on 56,619 reviews.
 Here’s what some TransferWise customers say:

 - It works!!!
 Trustable.

 - Quick, simple easy to use, self-explanatory.
 It’s also safe and efficient.

 - Fast, simple, user-friendly and with no hidden fees!

 - Very good customer service, helpful and knowledgeable.

 - Sometimes there is a delay